Hans Hendrik: Polaris expedition

 Hendrik's third journey on the Polaris expedition of 1871–1873, led by Charles Francis Hall under Captain Budington.
 Hans joined the voyage, along with his wife and four children.
 Hall died during the voyage of apoplexy on 8 November 1871.
 Hendrik was among the party left behind after Hall's death when the Polaris broke loose of the ice and failed to return.

 During the party's six-month drift on a gradually-shrinking ice-floe, Hendrik and the Canadian Inuk Ebierbing managed to provide food for the entire party; they were eventually picked up by a sealer in April 1873.
 Following this journey, Hendrik made a trip to America, including visits to Washington D.C. and New York, before returning home to Fiskernaes.

 British Arctic expedition

 Hendrik's last sea voyage was under George Strong Nares in the British Arctic expedition of 1875–1876.
 Hendrik presumably joined the crew of HMS Alert at Smith Sound before proceeding to the northernmost reaches of Greenland.
 The expedition encountered problems with pack ice and scurvy, spending one winter locked in the ice.
-Hendrik's hunting and handling of dogsleds contributed both to the exploration and the survival and ultimate rescue of the most of the crew.
+Hendrik's hunting and handling of dogsleds contributed both to the exploration and the survival and ultimate rescue of most of the crew.

 Hendrik retired from expedition support and worked as boatswain and laborer at the Greenland settlements.
 His arctic journeys made him wealthy by the standards of his community.